Election 2026 FAQs For Voting Day

 Also note, you may not vote as a resident and a non-resident property elector in the same jurisdiction.

-There is more than one registered owner on the property I would like to vote as a non-resident property elector.
+I would like to vote as a non-resident property elector in relation to a property with more than one registered owner.
 Can we all vote?

-If there is more than one owner listed on title only one person is entitled to vote in relation to the property.
+If there is more than one owner listed on the property title then only one person is entitled to vote in relation to that property.
 The person voting must have written consent of the majority of owners.
 It is up to each local government as to how that consent is provided.

 Yes.
-Under the legislation, a person who needs assistance marking a ballot as a result of a physical disability or due to difficulties with reading or writing may be assisted by an election official or by a person accompanying the elector.
+A person who needs assistance marking a ballot as a result of a physical disability or due to difficulties with reading or writing may be assisted by an election official or by a person accompanying the elector.

-Prior to the elector receiving the ballot, the assisting person must sign a written statement that also provides their name and residential address, the name and residential address of the elector being assisted, and must make a solemn declaration to:
+The person assisting the elector must sign a written statement that provides their name and residential address, the name and residential address of the elector being assisted, and must make a solemn declaration to:

 Are employers required to give employees time off to vote?

-No. This requirement is only for provincial and federal elections.
+No. An employer is not required to give employees time off to vote in general local elections.
+This requirement is only for provincial and federal elections.
 Local elections are always held on a Saturday and at least one advance voting opportunity 10 days before general voting day must be offered.

 How can someone report an election offence?